———————————————

 There are semi-dark waterways.
 The only bright side is there's plenty of space to move.
 I spot Falmers.

 As you know, I normally avoid disturbing Falmers, but I'm not going back into those awful mountains.
-Soon we find to our astonishment that there are human bandits here who are evidently friends with the Falmers.
+So we start shooting them in order to get past.
+Soon we notice to our astonishment that there are human bandits here who are evidently friends with the Falmers.
 So, once again we're seeing evidence of the possibility of communicating with those mysterious creatures.
 Too bad we have not yet been granted entry to their inner circle.

 Eventually, we find a cage with an Argonian man inside.
 Not too bad-looking if I may say so.
 It's that Derkeethus guy from Darkwater who went missing months ago and whom I was trying in vain to find on that day we accidentally discovered Nimalten instead.
 Now we've finally located him by sheer chance.